-- 1. Give you a temporary unarranged overdraft and the payment will go through.
+- Give you a temporary unarranged overdraft and the payment will go through.
 We'll charge you interest each day you're using your unarranged overdraft (check your Tariff). - 2.
 Stop the payment.
-We won't charge you a Refusing A Payment Due to Lack of Funds Fee (check your Tariff).
+We may charge you a Refusing A Payment Due to Lack of Funds Fee (check your Tariff).